Azure-Samples/azure-files-samples/README.md

 ### How to contribute
 We welcome issue submission and direct contributions.
 Please feel free to create pull requests or issues as needed.

+### Additional Resources
+- [Azure-Samples/azure-files-samples repository](https://github.com/Azure-Samples/azure-files-samples): This repository contains various samples and scripts for working with Azure Files, including examples for using the Azure Files REST API, PowerShell scripts, and ARM templates.